 Starting medical school can be a daunting process (trust me, I’ve been there).
 But if you’re anything like I was, lost in the woods with nobody to help, then this one might be for you.

-What to do before medical school starts?
+Here’s what you should do before medical school starts…

 So here’s the ultimate article on what to do before starting med school.
 So you prepare the right way.